Leeds: Parks and open spaces

 Leeds has many large parks and open spaces.
 Roundhay Park is the largest park in the city and is one of the largest city parks in Europe.
 The park has more than 700 acre of parkland, lakes, woodland and gardens which are all owned by Leeds City Council.

 Other parks in the city include: Beckett Park, Bramley Fall Park, Cross Flatts Park, East End Park, Golden Acre Park, Gotts Park, the gardens and grounds of Harewood House, Horforth Hall Park, Meanwood Park, Middleton Park, Potternewton Park, Pudsey Park, Temple Newsam, Western Flatts Park and Woodhouse Moor.
 There are many more smaller parks and open spaces scattered around the city, which make up around 21.7% of the city's total area.
 A 2017 survey ranked Leeds 7th among the ten largest UK cities (by population) for the amount of green space, although published comments on the survey pointed out major inconsistencies in the city boundaries used.

 As part of the South Bank regeneration project, plans are in development for Aire Park, a new 3.5 hectare city centre park located close to the former Tetley Brewery site.
 Planning permission for the first phase to be undertaken by Vastint UK was granted in December 2018.
+In 2023, the Monk Bridge viaduct was restored by a developer and subsequently opened as the Monk Bridge Viaduct Garden.